 There are only a few species so ancient that they can say they watched dinosaurs evolve and then later become extinct.
 As you start your adventure, your first encounter will take you within feet of some of the most majestic and ancient animals in the world!
 The Breeding Pond is home to our Green Sea Turtles who have matured and are at or near the age to start reproducing; which is usually at about 16 years of age in captivity.
 Turtles return to the nesting beaches of their mothers and grandmothers.
 The beach at the edge of the pond allows female turtles to nest in an environment very similar to the ones they would nest in if they were in the wild.

 Green Sea Turtles are the largest of the hard-shelled sea turtles and the second largest of all turtle species.
 Here you will find a few weighing in at more than 500 pounds.
 During the breeding season, from May to October, you may even be lucky enough to spot a nest where a female laid her eggs the night before!

 Here you will find yearling turtles swimming and playing.
-Reach in to touch or pick one up for a photo of a lifetime!
-Be sure to hold them firmly and stay near the tank.
 You can get in the Touch Tank Wading Pools for an even closer encounter with our yearlings!